 When comparing nnn vs krusader, the Slant community recommends nnn for most people.
-In the question“What are the best Linux file managers?” nnn is ranked 1st while krusader is ranked 20th.
+In the question“What are the best file managers for UNIX-like systems?” nnn is ranked 1st while krusader is ranked 22nd.

 Ranked in these QuestionsQuestion Ranking

 Pro Awesome new features being added in every release

 Default options and navigation is simple to grasp.